JohannesDecker95/multimodal-representation/README.md

 outputs: maxfiles    SOFTLIMIT       HARDLIMIT

 ## OPTIONAL: IF first execution of the training process failed because of "OSError: [Errno 24] Too many open files"
---> Set systems softlimit to hardlimit (influences the limit for the current shell session only)
+--> Set systems soft limit to hard limit (influences the limit for the current shell session only)

 `ulimit -n 'ulimit -Hn'`

-## To check if it worked, use the follwoing command:
+## To check if it worked, use the following command:
 `ulimit -n`

 ## ROBOT DATASET